himabindu-github/hackbio/Stage-3/README.md

 ### Clustering Evaluation and Optimal Configuration
 - Silhouette Width:
 The silhouette width helped determine the quality of the clusters.
 Based on this, 2 clusters provided the best separation, with Cluster 2 showing a higher silhouette width.
+- Dunn Index:
+The Dunn Index also supports the optimal choice of 2 clusters.
+It measures the separation between clusters and the compactness within clusters.
+The highest Dunn Index was achieved with 2 clusters, indicating that this configuration offers the best separation between groups.
+As the number of clusters increased, the Dunn Index decreased.
+This suggests that while increasing the number of clusters might lead to more specific groupings, it also causes poorer separation between the clusters, resulting in less meaningful groupings.
 - 3 Clusters:
 Adding a third cluster might improve the grouping by capturing borderline cases or distinguishing between different tumor subtypes.
 These clusters could represent uncertain or borderline cases.